 6. "There can be a lot of styling involved for fringes if your hair doesn’t sit naturally the way you want it to, so always consider if you have the time and patience to style in the mornings.
 This is all the more important when it comes to long hair, too, which takes longer to style than short or mid-length hair."

 8. "Curly hair can look great with a fringe, but make sure you have the right products and techniques for your hair to ensure it sits how you want it.
 I would always start off with something soft to see how you like it.
-Then we can build the density of you decide a full-on fringe is for you."
+Then, we can build the density if you decide a full-on fringe is for you."

 9. "Do your homework.
 Look at pictures of celebrities who have a similar head shape or hair texture for inspiration.
 It’s a cliché, but we hairdressers love a little guide, and we can help you decide if that look is right for you and help you to adapt it.
 A magazine cutting or an Instagram pic will help us fully understand the look you’re trying to achieve."

-Now that you know everything you could possibly need to about long hair with fringes, below we've collated some of our favourite looks to inspire you.
+Now that you know everything you could possibly need to about long hair with fringe, below, we've collated some of our favourite looks to inspire you.
+Then, shop our essential products for fringe maintenance.

 Amy's mini fringe is blunt and insanely chic.
 We wouldn't expect anything less from her.